shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 #### Preprocessing

-The first thing we do is to eliminate from our data set the long tail of critics who've rated very few movies.
+We first eliminate from our data set the long tail of critics who've rated very few movies.
-Not only are these critics not very influential, eliminating them also helps reduce $$n$$ (the matrix width).
+Not only are these critics not very influential to the overall optimization routine, eliminating them also helps reduce $$n$$ (the matrix width).
 Accordingly, there is a configurable _rating count threshold_,